Azure/azure-rest-api-specs/specification/resources/resource-manager/readme.md

     from: resources.json
     reason: Pre-existing lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: MissingXmsErrorResponse
     from: resources.json
     reason: Pre-existing lint error.
 Not related to this version release.
 Will fix in the future.
+  - suppress: PathForPutOperation
+    from: resources.json
+    reason: Pre-existing lint error.
+Not related to this version release.
+Will fix in the future.
+  - suppress: PathResourceProviderMatchNamespace
+    from: resources.json
+    reason: Pre-existing lint error.
+Not related to this version release.
+Will fix in the future.
+  - suppress: ParametersOrder
+    from: resources.json
+    reason: Pre-existing lint error.
+Not related to this version release.
+Will fix in the future.
+  - suppress: SyncPostReturn
+    from: resources.json
+    reason: Pre-existing lint error.
+Not related to this version release.
+Will fix in the future.
+  - suppress: PathContainsResourceType
+    from: resources.json
+    reason: Pre-existing lint error.
+Not related to this version release.
+Will fix in the future.
+  - suppress: OperationIdNounVerb
+    from: resources.json
+    reason: Pre-existing lint error.
+Not related to this version release.
+Will fix in the future.
+  - suppress: PathForResourceAction
+    from: resources.json
+    reason: Pre-existing lint error.
+Not related to this version release.
+Will fix in the future.
+  - suppress: UnSupportedPatchProperties
+    from: resources.json
+    reason: Pre-existing lint error.
+Not related to this version release.
+Will fix in the future.
+  - suppress: LroPostReturn
+    from: resources.json
+    reason: Pre-existing lint error.
+Not related to this version release.
+Will fix in the future.
+  - suppress: ProvisioningStateSpecifiedForLROPut
+    from: resources.json
+    reason: Pre-existing lint error.
+Not related to this version release.
+Will fix in the future.
+  - suppress: ProvisioningStateSpecifiedForLROPatch
+    from: resources.json
+    reason: Pre-existing lint error.
+Not related to this version release.
+Will fix in the future.
 ```